International participation in disability issues

 On 30 March 2007, Australia was one of the original state signatories to the CRPD.
 On 17 July 2008 and 30 July 2009 sequentially, Australia ratified the CRPD and the Optional Protocol.
 The Optional Protocol makes Australia more accountable, ensuring CRPD obligations are achieved and promotes Australia as an international leader in disability rights.

 Australia participated in the inaugural election of the UN Committee on the Rights of Persons with Disabilities (Committee).
 Australia first appeared before the Committee in 2013 and its second appearance was in 2019, where it presented the combined second and third periodic report.
-States Parties’ key documents relating to the Committee’s reporting cycle are on the United Nations Human Rights Office of the High Commissioner website.
+Australia is scheduled to submit its combined fourth and fifth periodic report in 2026.
+States Parties’ key documents relating to the Committee’s reporting cycle are on the UN Human Rights Office of the High Commissioner website.

 Australian legislation to support the rights of people with disability includes: